-The Bit Size Resources We will Need For The Bot And Voice Evolution In The API Space15 Feb 2016
+The Bit Size Resources We will Need For The Bot And Voice Evolution In The API Space

 I just finished looking through the documentation for the Zapier API, and for the Alex Voice Service, trying to understand the approach these platforms are taking to incorporate API driven resources into their services.
 How do you translate a single API call into a Zapier trigger or action?
 How do you build a rich index of resources for Alexa to search via voice commands?
 Learning how APIs are being consumed, or can be consume, is an infinitely fascinating journey for me, and something I enjoy researching.

 All of my research into reciprocity, bots, and voice enablement via APIs, makes me think more about experience based API design, trumping much of the resource based dogma that has domnated much of the conversation.
 How will my APIs enable meaningful interoperability via Zapier, voice searches via Alexa, and stimulate interesting bot interactions?
 I am not just focusing on how my resources are defined, I am now also forced to think about how they will be searched, consumed, and put to use in these new client experiences.